JoPrignol/oc-project-5-1/back/README.md

 ### Launch tests & code coverage

-To launch and generate the jacoco code coverage:
+To launch and generate the Jacoco code coverage:

 ``` mvn test ```